 The panel will discuss what it means to be unwavering, the importance of using film to tell their stories and the challenges and opportunities in the industry.

 This panel discussion will be streamed to O-pa's Facebook and YouTube channels.
-Links will be available one week prior to the event.

 Watch on Facebook